 The main goal of the MakerDAO is keeping the value of DAI, a collateral-backed cryptocurrency, stable relative to the US Dollar (i.e. a “soft peg” stablecoin).
 DAI is issued and managed through a system of smart contracts running on the Ethereum blockchain.
-MakerDAO governance is primarily concerned with determining the risk parameters that are used to manage the portfolio of assets backing DAI (currently just ETH, but soon others with the introduction of multi-collateral DAI).
+MakerDAO governance is primarily concerned with determining the risk parameters that are used to manage the portfolio of assets backing DAI (at time of writing just ETH, but soon others with the introduction of multi-collateral DAI).2

 MKR is Maker’s “governance” token.
 MKR holders vote on proposed changes to the system via “voting contracts” (smart contracts running on the Ethereum blockchain).
 1 MKR = 1 vote, and there are two types of votes: “executive votes” and “governance votes”.

 Governance votes can be used to vote on one or multiple issues at once.
 They do not automatically trigger updates to the Maker system; these must be implemented via executive votes.
 Nor are they binding resolutions.
 Rather, they are used to poll community sentiment towards larger, more substantial changes to the system.
 This can include making changes to the structure or governance processes of the Maker Foundation, including adding new Oracles, adding a new risk team (people that create and apply risk models), or adopting a new voting process.
 Votes can be time-limited.
 If the vote is time-limited, votes are tallied at the end of the voting period and a simple majority (<50%) determines the outcome.